C2H5OH-Consumer/Temp4HIFU/README.md

     3. dash
 If not, please pip install these packages as well.

-### EXECUTE GUI
+### GUI
+import Temp4HIFU.startApp
+Temp4HIFU.startApp

+### INDIVIDUAL FUNCTIONS
-from Temp4HIFU import startApp.py
+from Temp4HIFU import setParam, calculateBioheat, calculateRayleighIntegral setParam.setMedium(INPUT_ARG) calculateBioheat.generateVec(INPUT_ARG)
-python startApp.py
+calculateRayleighIntegral.generateField(INPUT_ARG)

 ## GUI COMPONENTS AND FUNCTION NOTES
 The GUI is able to perform and sustain the following actions: